 Only members of the faculty who are eligible to vote will have the opportunity to review the contents of the dossier prior to the vote.
 Unsolicited letters from faculty members outside the department or school will be included in the dossier only if they are provided to the department chair or Dean for review by the faculty prior to the vote.

-By the end of the second business day after the vote, any faculty member eligible to vote may write a letter to the department chair or Dean for inclusion in the dossier expressing his or her views on the deliberations by the faculty.
+By the end of the second business day after the vote, any faculty member eligible to vote may write a letter to the department chair or Dean for inclusion in the dossier expressing their/her/his views on the deliberations by the faculty.
 These letters are to be made available to all faculty who are eligible to vote.

 The department or school must prepare minutes or a summary of the faculty deliberations that will be appended to the dossier, after first being circulated to the voting members of the faculty.
 Any faculty member who believes that the minutes or summary does not fairly reflect the deliberations at the meeting may submit a letter to the department chair or Dean before the end of the second working day after distribution of the minutes or summary.
 All such letters will be made available for review by the faculty eligible to vote and will be included in the dossier.

-As the final step in the faculty evaluation process, the department chair or Dean will write a letter of transmittal that reports his or her views of the full range of faculty deliberations.
+As the final step in the faculty evaluation process, the department chair or Dean will write a letter of transmittal that reports their/her/his views of the full range of faculty deliberations.

 Except as stated above, no faculty member other than the department chair or Dean may add materials to the dossier for consideration at higher levels of review of the faculty decision.
 It is inappropriate for faculty members, including those outside of the department or school, to attempt to influence the deliberations on renewal, promotion, or tenure that come after the vote of the faculty, except to bring an allegation of professional misconduct.
 “Professional misconduct” means any conduct on the part of a faculty member that might reasonably lead to disciplinary action under Part IV, Chapter 1 (Disciplinary Actions) of the Faculty Manual.
 Persons involved in subsequent levels of review should not accept or consider additional unsolicited documents and should discourage any communications that seek to influence their decisions.